 Getting into Accidents without Car Insurance in Michigan

 In Michigan, getting into an accident without insurance has serious consequences.
 Driving without insurance is illegal in Michigan, regardless of whether you were at fault for the collision.
-Drivers must pay out-of-pocket or submit a claim to their health insurance company.
+Drivers must pay out of pocket or submit a claim to their health insurance company.

 SR-22 Insurance for Drivers in Michigan